 Law Offices of Kobrick and Moccia

-A probate and trust administration lawyer in Long Island is there to guide you through all of these formal legal steps which must be taken after a death.
+A probate and trust administration lawyer in Garden City is there to guide you through all of these formal legal steps which must be taken after a death.
 When you want to ensure you have an experienced and compassionate legal representative regardless of your role in the trust administration or probate process, call the Law Offices of Kobrick & Moccia.
 Give us a call today at 800-295-1917 or contact us online to learn more about how our legal team can help you with probate and trust administration in Garden City, Hauppauge, Harrison, and surrounding areas.